markfarrell/starfall/README.md

 ![Cover](http://i1365.photobucket.com/albums/r745/markfarr2011/cover_zps3496e5a1.png)

-The Starfall Project is my own initiative to create a space MMORPG that other people can contribute to.
+The Starfall project is my own initiative to create a space MMORPG that other people can contribute to.

 # Languages

-## Server
+### Server

 + C++
 + JavaScript

-## Client
+### Client

 + UnityScript